thenriq/Iris_dataset_Fisher/README.md

 <br/>
 <br/>

-Finally, let's now visualize this dataset using the funcion boxplot, againf from SEABORN:
+Finally, let's now visualize this dataset using the funcion boxplot, againf from SEABORN: *(lines 64 - 72)*

 `plt.figure(figsize=(12,10))`